 Remember that Levothyroxine absorption plays a big role in how you may feel.

 By switching your dosage to 50mcg increments of Levothyroxine or switching to Tirosint all together you may improve your thyroid hormones.

-Another option is to consider changing the time to day that you take thyroid hormone.
+Another option is to consider changing the time of day that you take your thyroid medication.